TVNZ+: Content

 TVNZ+ has the distribution rights for Batwoman, and the New Zealand paranormal television series Wellington Paranormal.
 It also distributes the joint TVNZ and AMC Networks television series The Dead Lands, an adaptation of the 2014 New Zealand film The Dead Lands.

 TVNZ+ also has distribution rights to multiple Paramount+ series.
+TVNZ+ has announced that all Warner Bros. shows including Friends are exiting the platform in early 2024.